Excel is a great software but… for some tasks is just not the right tool.

 The fact is that it makes sense putting together a spreadsheet together to drive a simple process, one that is very simple or has not crucial implication for your organization.

-But as the process becomes more complex, and if the process is vital for your company, you cannot afford the uncertainty of Excel, where an error can hide in every cell of your spreadsheet, somewhere, in one of the sheets.
+But as the process becomes more complex, and if the process is vital for your company, you cannot afford the uncertainty of Excel.
+An error can hide in any cell of your spreadsheet; it is out there, somewhere, in one of the sheets.

 You need specific tools, precise ways to express your business logic.
 You need a custom solution tailored for your business: a Domain Specific Language (DSL).